DUI and DWI Overview

 All states essentially have two types of DUI laws—impairment and per se laws.
 In other words, you can be convicted of a DUI:

-• based on being actual impaired by drugs or alcohol, or
+• based on being actually impaired by drugs or alcohol, or

 • for being "per se" under the influence based on the concentration of alcohol or drugs in your system.

 The level of impairment that qualifies as "under the influence" differs by state.
-Some states required proof of substantial impairment, while other states require proof of only slight impairment.
+Some states require proof of substantial impairment, while other states require proof of only slight impairment.

 Generally, you can get a per se DUI for having a blood alcohol concentration (BAC) of .08% or more (.05% or more in Utah).
-And a number of states—like Washington—also have per se drug DUI laws.
+And many states—like Washington—also have per se drug DUI laws.
+States typically have lower limits for commercial drivers and drivers under 21 years old.

 The Consequences of a DUI Conviction

 DUIs tend to carry heavy penalties that typically include license suspension, expensive fines, and possible jail time.
+Many states also require substance abuse evaluation and treatment for DUI offenders.
 It's also becoming more common for state DUI laws to require convicted motorists to use ignition interlock devices (IIDs) for a period of time following license reinstatement.

-Anyone accused of driving under the influence should contact a lawyer with experience in this area of law.
+Anyone accused of DUI should contact a lawyer with experience in this area of law.
 Even if you don't hire a lawyer to represent you, a consultation can be tremendously helpful.
 A knowledgeable local lawyer should be able to advise you of the law in your state, the local prosecuting office's plea bargaining tendencies, and the implications for your driver's license.
 A lawyer can also explore potential defenses.

 FACING A DUI?